Numbered street: New York City

 The Commissioners' Plan of 1811 laid out the grid that covers most of Manhattan today.
 Most east–west streets (which actually run southeast–northwest) are named "___th Street", and a few major north–south streets (which actually run northeast–southwest, roughly parallel to the island's long axis) are named "___th Avenue".

 The highest-numbered street on Manhattan Island is 220th Street, and the highest-numbered street in the Borough of Manhattan is 228th Street.

 The Manhattan numbered street grid continues north in The Bronx, where the highest numbered street is West 263rd Street on the border of Yonkers.
 The only numbered avenue in The Bronx is a continuation of Manhattan's Third Avenue.

-In Queens, the melding of various grids from pre-consolidation villages resulted in repeat numbers, for example, 67th Street, 67th Place, 67th Lane, and their perpendicular counterparts 67th Avenue, 67th Road, and 67th Drive.
+In Queens, the melding of various grids from pre-consolidation villages resulted in repeat numbers, for example, 31st Street, 31st Place, 31st Lane, and their perpendicular counterparts 31st Avenue, 31st Road, and 31st Drive.
 Streets, Places and Lanes run north to south, while Avenues, Roads, and Drives run east to west.
 Avenues run from 2nd Avenue in Whitestone to 165th Avenue in Howard Beach.
 Streets run from 1st Street in Astoria to 271st Street in Glen Oaks.

 In Brooklyn, there are ten sets of numbered streets (unprefixed numbered streets as well as North, South, East, West, Bay, Brighton, Paerdegat, Plumb, and Flatlands numbered streets), along with numbered avenues up to 28th Avenue and letter avenues up to Avenue Z. Manhattan's Alphabet City consists of Avenues A through D.

 The Rockaways section of Queens has streets prefixed with the word Beach.
 However, street signs in this area typically identify this prefix using only the letter B (e.g. "B 116 St").
 The neighborhood of Broad Channel also has its own network of numbered roads, prefixed with East or West, relative to Cross Bay Boulevard.

 The closest cross street to a given building number in Manhattan can be estimated using the Manhattan address algorithm.

-The highest-numbered street in all of New York City is 271st Street, located in Glen Oaks, Queens.
+The highest-numbered street in all of New York City is 271st Street, in Glen Oaks, Queens.
 704th Street in Orangeburg, New York is the highest-numbered street in the Greater New York City area, and at one point was the highest-numbered street in the United States.
 The highest-numbered Avenue in Manhattan is the obscure Thirteenth Avenue, on Gansevoort Peninsula in the Hudson River just north of Gansevoort Street.
 Currently, only one unmarked block remains, currently used as a garbage truck access behind the Bloomfield Street Sanitation Depot.
 The street was once longer, but much of the land it was built on was removed to provide longer piers for berthing larger ships, such as RMS Lusitania and RMS Titanic, without protruding further into the Hudson River.
 Twelfth Avenue is the highest numbered avenue that is signed by the city and accessible to the public.
 Higher-numbered avenues exist in other boroughs.

-Sixth and a Half Avenue, is the only numbered avenue in Manhattan involving fractions.
+Sixth and a Half Avenue is the only numbered avenue in Manhattan involving fractions.